zurb/ZURB-code-standards/documentation.md

   - Example: `$primary-color`.
 - When referring to functions or mixins, format them as code, with parentheses at the end.
   - Example: `clearfix()`
+  - When writing about Sass, always be clear about if you're describing a mixin or a function, because the syntax for the two is the same.
 - Refer to the customizable bits of functions/mixins as *parameters*.
 (Don't call them variables, as that would confuse it with a settings variable.)
 - When writing an example mixin, always place it inside an example class selector.
 ```scss